 The construction industry relies on heavy equipment to operate, so any breakdown, failure, or downtime can cut into a company’s productivity and profitability.
 But how exactly can this be avoided?
 Although equipment failure is never 100% avoidable, many faults and problems are easily discovered and remedied through regular inspection and maintenance.
 In this article, we take a look at all the benefits of heavy equipment maintenance and inspections and which approach is most suitable for your business.

-- Heavy-duty equipment is used in construction, agriculture, transportation, or forestry and can include machines like excavators or tractors.
+- Heavy-duty equipment is used in construction, mining, agriculture, transportation, or forestry and can include machines like excavators or tractors.